PrestaShop/open-source/content/releases/prestashop80.md

                                 PrestaShop 8 brings a new Security page, with two important new features.
                             </p>
                             <p>
                                 <strong>Configure your shop password policy</strong> by choosing between five increasing levels of complexity.
-This will allow shop administrators to fine-tune how strict they want to be about their users passwords and find the exact balance between rememberability and security.
+This will allow shop administrators to fine-tune how strict they want to be about their users' passwords and find the exact balance between rememberability and security.
                             </p>
                             <p>
-                                <strong>Manage your customers & employees sessions.</strong> Shop administrators can now see the history of users sessions, and disconnect them remotely if needed.
+                                <strong>Manage your customer and employee sessions.</strong> Shop administrators can now see the history of users' sessions, and disconnect them remotely if needed.
 In addition, outdated sessions can be quickly cleaned-up from history to reduce database clutter.
                             </p>
                         </div>
                         <div class="col-md-8 text-right">